dgroomes/mongodb-playground/incremental/README.md

   the averages.
 * DONE push functions into `zips.js` and have thin scripts for actually running the functions.
 I.e. the `zips-averages.js` script should import the averaging functions from `zips.js`.
-This paves the way for creating the performance test runner scripts which will also import the averaging functiosn from `zips.js`.
+This paves the way for creating the performance test runner scripts which will also import the averaging functions from `zips.js`.
 * Speed up the incremental script.
 It is really slow compared to the non-incremental script, but the whole point of this project is to show how an incremental approach can be faster!
 There are a lot of options here.
 First and foremost is to weed out already processed data.
 This can be done by creating a new field named "loaded".
 It will store a boolean